California

 International Investment Creates Jobs in California

-• In 2022 (latest data available), foreign-controlled companies employed 852,300 California workers.
-Major sources of foreign investment in California included the United Kingdom, Japan and Germany.
+• In 2023 (latest data available), foreign-controlled companies employed an estimated 886 thousand California workers.
+Major sources of foreign investment in California included Japan, the United Kingdom, and Canada.

 California’s Major Metropolitan Areas Benefit from Exporting